Going abroad? It's never been easier to live like a local.

-'The more info you give, the better, so a relationship is started before the guest even books in.
-It also helps with security,' reveals Airbnb host Petra Shepherd (@petra_shepherd).
+'The more info you give, the better, so a relationship is started before the guest even rel="noopener noreferrer" books in.
+It also helps with security,' says Airbnb host Petra Shepherd (@petra_shepherd

 2. Be afraid to ask

 Hosts sign up to Airbnb because they're, well, hosts.
-Which means they love to show guests around their neighbourhood – even if remotely.
+They love to show guests around their neighbourhood – even if remotely.
 Many provide a folder of information on places to eat and visit and, increasingly, a digital guide to the area, through an app such as Pearlshare.

-'Airbnb guests are looking to 'live like a local' and, when surveyed in London, over half of guests visited local businesses based on their host's recommendation.
-Having a guide is an easy way to improve guests' experience and earn higher ratings,' says James O'Day, co-founder of Pearlshare (@Pearlshare).
+'Airbnb guests are looking to live like a local and, when surveyed in London, over half of guests visited local businesses based on their host's recommendation.
+Having a guide is an easy way to improve guests' experience and earn higher ratings,' says James O'Day, co-founder of Pearlshare.

 3. Ignore problems during your stay